 As a startup owner or co-founder, you are likely to be dealing with multiple complex projects.
 These projects involve a lot of tasks, dependencies, and team members.
 It can be difficult to manage all projects manually.

-A lean project management software can simplify the process for you.
-It helps you organize the project, allocate tasks, and track progress.
-This results in more accuracy and allows you to handle complex projects more efficiently.
+Lean project management software can simplify the process for you.
+Additionally, it helps you organize the project, allocate tasks, and track progress.
+Consequently, this results in more accuracy and allows you to handle complex projects more efficiently.

 2. Remote and hybrid work models